 Fish Stories combines story telling and visual art to highlight contemporary issues such as sustainable aquaculture, climate change, and social equity.
 In Fish Stories, we see that fish are much more than sport and commerce, or a savory dish garnished with lemon.
 Because of their connection with water and the mysteriousness of the unknown, fish—and therefore stories surrounding them—convey powerful symbolic and metaphorical meaning.
 Fish and humans are also directly related (a human embryo looks remarkably like a fish) and in Native American folklore, giant fish appear as spirits and marry humans and teach them water magic.
 In Chinese mythology the word for fish is yu, a homophone for abundance and affluence.
 In Norse and ancient European cultures, fish had symbolic meanings of adaptability, transformation, determination, and the flow of life.

-Fish Stories will take place over the next year when selected photographers, many of whom are past presenters and exhibitors at Nordic Light, will turn their cameras and creativity on fish and fish stories from the freezing Atlantic, to the tropical Pacific, to the murky waters of the Amazon, to the clear mountain streams in New Zealand and beyond.
+Fish Stories will include selected photographers, many of whom are past presenters and exhibitors at Nordic Light, who will turn their cameras and creativity on fish and fish stories from the freezing Atlantic, to the tropical Pacific, to the murky waters of the Amazon, to the clear mountain streams in New Zealand and beyond.
 Here are some examples of possible photographer/story pairing.

 • I Lost a Good One, a story about the fish that got away and human greed, might be assigned to Greg Gorman, an American portrait photographer of Hollywood celebrities as well as an avid fishing hobbyist.
 (Gorman is a frequent guest at Nordic Light).

 Here are some other stories from the around the world that are being considered as inspiration for Fish Stories: